Konanov/TeamUp/README.md

 Run it with `npm test`

-That command first compiles the application, then simultaneously re-compiles and runs the karma test-runner.
+That command first compiles the com.teamup.application, then simultaneously re-compiles and runs the karma test-runner.
 Both the compiler and the karma watch for (different) file changes.

 Shut it down manually with `Ctrl-C`.